theborakompanioni/moneyboy/readme.md

-moneta
+moneyboy
 ===============
-Moneta is an API for current and historical currency exchange rates.
+moneyboy is an API for current and historical currency exchange rates.

 ## Build